SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 | <sup>&nbsp; *4-3* |           <sup>*Access and use of the Contextual Database*</sup>         |   |

 <br/><!-- equals 3 line breaks, as per end of a table the line below the table must be blank, there are no spaces at the end of the last table line -->
-Do you want to keep this page open, while you open the links on this page?
-Right click on the links to open the link in a new tab.
+Do you want to keep this page open while you open the links on this page?
+Right click on a link to open it in a new tab.
 <br/><!-- equals 4 line breaks, 2 spaces at the end of line above -->

 ## CCRI data sources